defkef/defkef.github.io/_posts/2017-01-11-finding-composable-abstractions.markdown

 Eric uses cut-outs and the movement of the hand to design the rotation and translation of a composable vector graphics system.
 A good metaphor keeps you grounded while designing the system - so you don't overabstract.

 When you want to build composable abstractions you have to start with the composition, not the implementation.
-Programmers often start the other way around, because they want to see some results on their screen.
+Programmers often start the other way around because they want to see some results on their screen.
 Subsequent refactorings can merely reach a local maximum, not the global one.

 > Choice of abstraction matters.
 There is no way ro refactor Aristotelian into Newtonian Physics.

-During implementation revist your physical metaphor, it contains the answer to defects.
+During implementation revisit your physical metaphor, it contains the answer to defects.

 His **process** towards a good abstraction is